 Long Beach, WA

-Guided tours, artist workshops, presentations and fun-filled events connect people with birds, nature and art in celebration of Willapa National Wildlife Refuge.
-Field trips go to the Leadbetter Point, Long Island and other refuge units as well as Cape Disappointment State Park, Willapa Bay and the Pacific Ocean.
+The festival includes tours, presentations and workshops to celebrate birds and Willapa National Wildlife Refuge.
+Field trips traditionally go to Leadbetter Point, Long Island and other refuge units as well as Cape Disappointment State Park, Willapa Bay and the Pacific Ocean.

 John L. Borom Alabama Coastal BirdFest